Piyushximi/Javascript-questions/README.md

 * Arrow functions reduce the size of the code.
 * The return statement and function brackets are optional for single-line functions.
 * It increases the readability of the code.
 * Arrow functions provide a lexical this binding.
-It means, they inherit the value of “this” from the enclosing scope.
-This feature can be advantageous when dealing with event listeners or callback functions where the value of “this” can be uncertain.
+It means, they inherit the value of `this` from the enclosing scope.
+This feature can be advantageous when dealing with event listeners or callback functions where the value of `this` can be uncertain.

 **Limitations of Arrow Functions**
 * Arrow functions do not have the prototype property.